 Through the Business Solutions Committee of the local board, business services to employers are prioritized and opportunities for increasing employer engagement and satisfaction are discussed and implemented.
 Business services are analyzed and discussed at biweekly meetings.
+The Business

-Business Solutions Team meets weekly to engage in discussions across partners to identify employer needs.
+Solutions Team meets weekly to engage in discussions across partners to identify employer needs.
 Business Solutions WIOA Title I staff participate on the local board's Business Solutions Committee to increase awareness of employer needs and to assist in achieving the goals and strategies of the local board.
 The statement of work, as part of the contract for the WIOA Title I program service contractor, includes benchmarks for achieving expected outcomes in business services to employers.
 This is evaluated quarterly and provided as a report to the local board.
-Two Title I business solutions staff will participate in the KDP Apprenticeship Training program to become local experts working with employers to encourage the use of registered apprenticeship to train incoming employees when appropriate.
+Title I is discussing the upcoming RA Navigator training with KDP and will select two Business Solutions Consultants to participate in the training.
+The Navigators will be able to provide support on all aspects of Registered Apprenticeships and Pre-Apprenticeships from program design and registration to managing programs and supporting apprentices.
+The tools and information received through training will allow them to better support those within the organizations as well as current and new partners.
+Support will be offered to both new and existing Registered Apprenticeships and Pre-Apprenticeships, help connect employers and apprentices, and assist with connecting employers to ATO as needed for additional guidance.

-• How the goals support economic growth and economic self-sufficiency for the local area.
+How the goals support economic growth and economic self-sufficiency for the local area.